Why Your Credit Card Application Is Declined: Common Reasons Explained

 Your occupation and your employer's reputation are critical factors in a credit card application.
 Lenders evaluate your repayment capacity based on your job and your employment's perceived stability and reliability.
 Occupations deemed riskier or unstable work history may lead to application rejection.
 Additionally, working in sectors that are considered high-risk might raise concerns for lenders.

-4. Mistakes in application
+4. Mistakes in Application

 Seemingly minor errors in the application form can result in outright rejection.
 Common mistakes include missing essential information or entering incorrect details.
 Opting for online credit card applications is advantageous, as these platforms often prompt applicants to fill in mandatory fields, minimising the risk of oversight.